haoran0115/haoran0115.github.io/_pages/about.md

 With a strong interest in the nature of physics and chemistry, I am seeking a postgraduate degree in computational chemistry/biology currently.

 ## Many things...
 I love mathematics, physics and chemistry.
-But since I want to get in touch with interdisciplinary research as early as possible, I choose the major bioinformatics for the study of structural bioinformatics and computational biology.
+But since I want to get in touch with interdisciplinary research as early as possible, I choose the major bioinformatics for the study of structural bioinformatics and computational chemistry/biology.

 Although I hardly took any CS-related courses during undergraduate study, benefit from the ability of self-learning and willing to implement my thoughts, I can perform basic programming using `Python`, `Fortran` and `CUDA C/Fortran` languages on Linux.
 I am also able to use traditional and up-to-date programming tools to make my work organized.
 Please take my [Github repositories](https://github.com/haoran0115), [blog posts](year-archive/) and [cv](cv/cv.pdf) as references.